irehankhan/pod-names-minikube/README.md

 - Why pods are inaccessible outside the cluster when using the ClusterIP service

 In Kubernetes, a Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
-The ClusterIP service type you mentioned is an internal service type that exposes the Service on a cluster-internal IP address.
+The ClusterIP service type we mentioned is an internal service type that exposes the Service on a cluster-internal IP address.
 This means that the Service is only accessible from within the cluster.

 ```bash
 |-----------|--------------------|-------------|--------------|